Home » By Type of Dish » Soups & Stews » Hungarian Mushroom Soup

 This recipe calls for either cremini or white button mushrooms but feel free to use any other mushrooms you have on hand, including a medley of your favorites.

-As delicious as this is as a soup, it’s equally delicious as a sauce!
+As delicious as this is as a soup, this is equally delicious as a sauce!
 Simply add an additional tablespoon of flour when you make the roux and serve this Hungarian mushroom sauce over egg noodles.
 It’s incredible!
 Either way you serve it, it’s a winner.

 Hungarian Mushroom Soup Recipe